Amber, India: History

-Much of the present structure known as Amber Fort is actually the palace built by Mughal Emperor Akbar's Navaratnas Raja Man Singh I who ruled from 1590 to 1614 AD.
+Much of the present structure known as Amber Fort is actually the palace built by Raja Man Singh I of Amer who ruled from 1590 to 1614 AD.
 The palace includes several spectacular buildings, such as the Diwan-i-Khas, and the elaborately painted Ganesh Pole built by the renowned warlord Mirza Raja Jai Singh I (Man Singh I's grandson).
 The old and original fort of Amber, dating from earlier Rajas or the Mair or Maidh period, is what is known in the present day as Jaigarh Fort, which was actually the main defensive structure rather than the palace itself.
 The two structures are interconnected by a series of encompassing fortifications.

 Amber was capital of the Kachwaha until 1727 when the ruler of Amber, Sawai Jai Singh II founded a capital Jainagara (Jaipur), named after him, about nine kilometers south of Amber.
 After the founding of this new town, the royal palace and houses of prominent persons were shifted to Jaipur.
 The priests of Shila Devi temple, who were Bengali Brahmins, continued to live in the fort (to this date), while the Jaigarh fort above the palace also remained heavily garrisoned.
 The capital of Kachwaha was supplanted by the modern city of Jaipur, which is the capital of the Rajasthan state in India.